arunaseethapathi/mysql-to-bigquery-pipeline-orchestration/README.md

 **Procedure:**
 1)In https://mockapi.io/projects created review endpoint which contains cusotmer id,product id,review rating,review text,review date and generated 77 mock reviews
 **#4.Data Proc(pyspark)**
+enable mysql to gcs to bigquery connectivity
+1)created spark cluster with 2 worker nodes
+2)created spark job jupyter notebook by using jupyter lab interface inside GCP 3)establised bigquery,cloud storage and mysql connectivity using spark session 4)Moved old json files of mysql tables into archive to the respective year,mothh folder maitanined separete json file for every table every day
+5)craeted new folder in landing folder from where it will be moved into biqgquery